dequelabs/axe-core/doc/examples/phantomjs/README.md

 # PhantomJS README #

-This example demonstrates how to use Kensington Automated Testing with PhantomJS.
+This example demonstrates how to use aXe with PhantomJS.

 ## To configure the example ##